eeiswerth/formlicious/README.md

 **Note:** The default behavior is to NOT post the uploads to the server.
 Instead it is recommended that you use something like [Slingshot](https://atmospherejs.com/edgee/slingshot) to upload the files to S3 or some other cloud provider.

 By default, the button callback will receive the files array in the data object for the dropzone fields.
 You can use those file objects to handle the upload with Slinshot.
 An example will be provided via a wiki page shortly.

+#### File Upload Configuration

+`buttonText`: String - (**required**) The button text that will open the file chooser.
+For example, "Upload".

+`width`: Number - (**required**) This is the width of the preview image.
+The height of the image will be determined automatically.
+If you are allowing file types other that images, the preview image will be a generic file icon.

+`removeText`: String - (optional) Text to display when hovering over the remove button that gets overlayed on the file upload preview.
+This text will get put in the title attribute of the remove button.

+`accept`: String - (optional) What file types to accept on the server.
+Note, you must validate the types on the server as well.

 ### Validators